 - Tests were performed or interpreted incorrectly.
 For example, a biopsy that comes back with "normal" results may have been read incorrectly, skipping cancerous or pre-cancerous cells evident in the sample.

 Not every situation that delays a cancer diagnosis rises to the level of medical malpractice.
-However, situations that clearly fall below the standard of care may involve malpractice.
+However, situations that fall below the standard of care may involve malpractice.

-"Loss of Chance" Doctrine
+"Loss of Chance" Doctrine in Georgia

-Under the "loss of chance" doctrine, the family of a patient whose chances of survival dropped due to a delayed diagnosis may seek to hold a medical professional liable for the lost chance, even if the delayed diagnosis was not a "substantial" factor in the patient's death.
-The rule improves the chances that the family will receive compensation, because it factors in the loss of life that resulted from the delay.
+Georgia is one of several states whose courts have adopted the "loss of chance" doctrine.
+Under traditional medical malpractice rules, a doctor may only be held liable for a patient's death due to malpractice if the doctor's malpractice was a "substantial" factor in the patient's death.
+Under the "loss of chance" doctrine, the family of a patient whose chances of survival dropped due to a delayed diagnosis may hold the medical professional liable for the lost chance, even if the delayed diagnosis was not a "substantial" factor in the patient's death.
+The rule improves the chances that the victim’s family will receive compensation, because it factors in the loss of life that resulted from the delay.

 The statute of limitations for medical malpractice in Georgia is two years from the date of injury.
 However, there is also what’s known as a “statute of repose,” which is five years.
 This is important in cancer cases, because the physician’s error may not be apparent right away.
 For example, a patient goes to a doctor, complaining of stomach pain.
 The doctor doesn’t order any tests, just treats the patient for an ulcer.
 Three years later, the patient dies from stomach cancer.
 The patient’s family could sue the doctor, because he should have discovered the cancer when the patient initially visited him and the lawsuit is within the five-year statute of repose.

 Georgia Failure to Diagnose Cancer Attorneys Offering Free Consultations